 Kids and illnesses go together like rubber gloves and Pap smears.
 Like razor blades and toe hairs.
-Like…well, any other two sucky-ass partnerships.
+Like…well, any other two suck-ass partnerships.
 But when they spend their days with other snotty, drooly, non-hand-washing kids, the occasional sickness is inevitable.

 I can handle the sore throats and barking coughs and fevers.
-Throw in a rash, and I’ll handle it like a champ.
+Throw in a rash, and I’ll take it like a champ.
 But even though I consider myself a seasoned caregiver, it only takes one short sentence to throw me into complete and utter panic: “I think I’m gonna throw up.”

-I dread stomach viruses the way most people dread, say, the apocalypse.
-They’re never a picnic for anyone, but when you have multiple kids — especially little ones, whose making-it-to-the-toilet skills are still questionable — it becomes any parent’s nightmare.
+I dread a stomach virus the way most people dread, say, the apocalypse.
+It’s never a picnic for anyone, but when you have multiple kids — especially little ones, whose making-it-to-the-toilet skills are still questionable — it becomes any parent’s nightmare.
 They either fall prey to it one by one like dominoes, and then you’re dealing with it for a week solid, or they all get it at the same time, and you find yourself scrubbing a 2-foot path of one kid’s undigested macaroni out of the carpet while someone else is blowing up the toilet (at least, you hope they made it that far).